-#2: Robbed by Kern County Sheriff’s Deputies – Lake Isabella – In May 2016 five Kern County Sheriff’s Deputies trespassed onto our property at 2232 Commercial Ave and ran us out of town.
-We were hit so hard by the unexpected forcible entry and detainer we lost most of our property and became homeless.
-While still not recovered from the losses, we’re in the process of negotiating with the Kern County Administrator and State of California.
+#2: Robbed by Kern County Sheriff’s Deputies – Lake Isabella – In May 2016 five Kern County Sheriff’s Deputies trespassed onto our property and ran us out of town.
+We lost most of our property and became homeless.
+Most people in our circumstances wouldn’t have been able to compile the evidence and build the case, but we’ve posted everything online.
 FOLLOW THE CASE.

-#3: A Class Action for Standing Rock – The Dakota Access Pipeline Project (DAPL) was illegally approved, and when hundreds of thousands of water protectors gathered along the Cannonball River to voice opposition and speak up for the ecological safety of the river, at least 12 security firms, 76 state and local law enforcement agencies, and 9 federal agencies unlawfully evicted the protesters whilst various media outlets distorted or shared a limited window as to what was actually transpiring.
-Wild Willpower PAC was on the ground more than a year and a half compiling a publicly-accessible navigable archive to show what actually happened and for use as evidence in the class action lawsuit coming soon.
-We currently anticipate a filing time of winter 2019 or 2020.
-FOLLOW OUR PROGRESS.
+#3: A Class Action for Standing Rock – The Dakota Access Pipeline Project (DAPL) was illegally approved, and when hundreds of thousands of water protectors gathered along the Cannonball River to speak up for the ecological safety of the river and for tribal rights, at least 12 security firms, 76 state and local law enforcement agencies, and 9 federal agencies unlawfully evicted the protesters whilst various media outlets distorted or shared a limited window as to what actually transpired.
+Wild Willpower PAC was on the ground more than a year and a half compiling a publicly-accessible archive to show what actually happened for use as evidence in the class action lawsuit we intend to file winter 2019-2020.
+FOLLOW THE CASE.

 Disclaimer: All material throughout this website is compiled in accordance with Fair Use.

 Featured Image of Lady Justice from article, “Speaking of Allegory,” by David Scott: https://dtldobsvtn.wordpress.com/2011/05/26/speaking-of-allegory/